Getting started #

-The vehicles in all these scenes typically begin with the engine off.
+The vehicles in all these scenes typically start with the engine off.
 For starting the engine:

-- Press K for moving the ignition key from "Off" to "Drive" (check out the telemetry window)
+- Press K once for moving the ignition key from "Off" to "Acc-On".

 Press and hold K for moving the ignition key to "Start" and actually start the engine.